2020PB/police-brutality/reports/Oregon.md

 ### Federal agents continue to push protesters | July 20th

-In the second part of a push by Federal agents, after a lull ending or-portland-111, officers resumed pushing protesters down the street.
+In the second part of a push by Federal agents down SW Main, after a lull ending or-portland-111, officers resumed pushing protesters down the street.
 They continued to deploy tear gas, pepper balls, rubber bullets and flashbangs in an effort to move the protest down the street.

 Tear gas engulfed the Riot Ribs mutual aid tents which provided food, water, medical aid and other supplies to protesters and homeless folks in the area.